-Class Participation: 10%.
-Students will participate in small group discussions based on the "Question of the Day".
-The group recorder designated for that day, will submit a short point - form summary of the group's discussion at the end of the lecture period.
+The third component is based on class participation: 10%.
+You will regularly be breaking up into small groups to address the "Question of the Day".
+A group recorder will be designated on a rotating basis, who will submit a short (point - form) summary of the group's discussion at the end of the lecture period.